 Between DMSO and DMF, semen cryopreserved using DMSO had higher fertilizing potential, and hatchability compared to DMF (Figure 1B).
 Semen cryoprotectant are important in protecting sperm from detrimental effects of ice crystal formation, chemical exposure, and osmotic stress which occur during freezing and thawing.
 In comparing cryoprotectants used in this study, DMSO outperformed DMF in preserving the fertility of Horasi chicken semen.
 This observation contrasts with earlier studies by Graham et al. (1982), where 4% DMSO yielded lower fertility outcomes.
 Similarly, 6% DMF has previously demonstrated superior results in Ganders (Santiago-Moreno et al., 2011) and Guinea fowls (Seigneurin et al., 2013), with fertility rates of 83.78% and 70.7% respectively.
 In Thai native chickens, 6% DMF also produced fertility rates ranging from 66.8%to 91.9% (Chauychu-noo et al., 2017; Thananurak et al., 2019; Thananurak et al., 2020; Chauychu-noo et al., 2021).
 The observed inconsistences may be attributed to species-specific or non-specific interactions of cryoprotectants with sperm membranes or the female reproductive tract components, or both of them (Seigneurin et al., 2013).
 Avian spermatozoa exhibit marked interspecific variation in membrane lipid structure, cholesterol to phospholipid ratio, and polyunsaturated fatty acid content, all of which influence cryoprotectant penetration, osmotic stress, and cytotoxicity during freezing and thawing (Hammerstedt et al., 1990; Watson,2000).
 DMSO is characterized by high membrane permeability, allowing rapid intracellular equilibration and effective suppression of ice crystal formation (Arif et al., 2025).
 However, its fertilizing potential is highly dependent on precise control of concentration, equilibration time, and freezing-thawing kinetics (Graham et al., 1982; Blesbois and Brillard, 2007).
 Therefore, under optimized conditions, as applied in the current study, DMSO may provide superior protection of membrane integrity, mitochondrial function, and acrosomal stability, thereby enhancing fertilization and embryo viability.
 Furthermore, cryoprotectants may interact differently with the female reproductive tract, influencing sperm survival, and storage in sperm storage tubules (Seigneurin et al., 2013).
-These combined factors likely explain the lower fertility and hatchability observed with DMF in Horasi chickens compared with DMSO.
+These combined factors likely explain the lower fertility and hatchability observed with DMF in Horasi chickens when compared with DMSO.

-Thawing temperature and duration are critical determinants off post-thaw sperm function, as the regulate ice recrystallization, membrane phase transitions, and reorganization of membrane proteins during warming (Hammerstedt et al., 1990; Watson,2000).
+Thawing temperature and duration are critical determinants of post-thaw sperm functions, as it regulates ice recrystallization, membrane phase transitions, and reorganization of membrane proteins during warming (Hammerstedt et al., 1990; Watson,2000).
 In the current study, semen thawed at 5℃ for 100 sec produced higher fertility and hatchability than semen thawed at 37℃ for30 sec (Figure 1C).
 These findings are contrary to that reported in Ghagus chickens, where thawing at 37℃ for30 sec yielded fertile eggs, while no fertility was observed at 5℃ for 100 sec (Shanmugam and Mahapatra, 2021).
 Nevertheless, other studies have demonstrated the effectiveness of 5oC thawing for longer durations, such as 5 minutes in improving fertility (Chauychu-noo et al., 2017; Thananurak et al., 2019).
 Additionally, thawing at 37℃for 30 sec yielded higher fertility (60% to 74.1%) in White leghorn and Ross chickens than those observed in our study (Mehdipour et al., 2018; Mehdipour et al., 2020; Najafi et al., 2020; Shahverdi et al., 2015; Siari et al., 2022).
 These differences emphasize that optimal thawing conditions are not universal, but depend on interactions among breeds, or ecotype, type of cryoprotectant and concentration, freezing rate, and post-thaw insemination management.
 Collectively, the present results indicate that thawing at 5℃ for 100 sec provided a more favourable warming condition for Horasi chicken sperm, minimizing cryo-injury and enhancing fertilizing ability and hatchability under the conditions applied in this study.